 Speed appears in an aspect ratio of approximately 2.35:1 on this Blu-ray Disc.
 An early Blu-ray, the image held up reasonably well but still could show its age.

-I also felt pleased with the DTS-HD MA 5.1 soundtrack of Speed.
-The film showed a very active and involving soundfield at all times.
+I felt pleased with the DTS-HD MA 5.1 soundtrack of Speed, as the film showed a very active and involving soundfield at all times.
 From the opening elevator sequence to the bus shenanigans to the climactic scenes, Speed used all five channels to great effect.

 The music showed solid stereo presence, and effects cropped up from all around the spectrum.
 Elements seemed appropriately placed, and they integrated well.
 Sounds moved cleanly from one speaker to another and each channel boasted a lot of unique audio.
 In regard to the soundfield, this was a top-notch mix.

 Visuals showed the standard improvements.
-The DVD looked pretty good, but the Blu-ray offered greater definition and clarity.
-It also lost the handful of source defects from the DVD.
+The DVD looked pretty good for its format, but the Blu-ray offered greater definition and clarity.
 All those factors made it a step up in quality, albeit one held back due to the 2006 vintage Blu-ray’s issues.

 Two Blu-ray exclusives appear.
-A trivia track accompanies the movie and tells us about the filmís origins, various stunts and effects, cast and crew, realism and research, sets and locations, and a few other production elements.
-The ďTrivia TrackĒ throws out some decent info, but the material appears infrequently and doesnít add a ton.
+A trivia track accompanies the movie and tells us about the film’s origins, various stunts and effects, cast and crew, realism and research, sets and locations, and a few other production elements.

 Speed: Take Down Game allows two options.
-Play as ďJack TravenĒ and disarm as many bombs as you can, or play as ďHoward PayneĒ and blow up as many as you can.
-Both games simply require you to move the cursor around the screen and hit ďenterĒ a whole lot; this never becomes fun.
+Play as “Jack Traven” and disarm as many bombs as you can, or play as “Howard Payne” and blow up as many as you can.
+Both games simply require you to move the cursor around the screen and hit “enter” a whole lot, and this never becomes fun.

 What does the Blu-ray omit from the SE DVD?
-Lots and lots Ė so much that I wonít even bother to list it all here.
+Lots and lots – so much that I won’t even bother to list it all here.
 Just go back to the DVD review to see what goes missing here.

 Why does the Blu-ray drop all those extras?
-I donít know.
-The Blu-ray did come out during the formatís early days, so perhaps Fox worried that the supplements would eat up too much space.
+I don’t know.
+The Blu-ray did come out during the format’s early days, so perhaps Fox worried that the supplements would eat up too much space.
 Their absence disappoints, though.

-21 years after its release, Speed remains a terrific thrill ride.
-It may not be the absolute best of its genre, but itís quite close to the top, and it provides a fun and exciting experience.
-The Blu-ray offers very good picture and sound along with a few supplements highlighted by two good commentaries.
-Itís too bad the Blu-ray axes so many of the DVDís bonus materials, but it becomes the best presentation of the movie itself.
+28 years after its release, Speed remains a terrific thrill ride.
+It may not be the absolute best of its genre, but it’s quite close to the top, and it provides a fun and exciting experience.
+The Blu-ray offers very good sound along with erratic picture and a few supplements highlighted by two good commentaries.
+Between the loss of so many bonus materials and the inconsistent visuals, this release shows its age.

 To rate this film, visit the DVD review of SPEED